mk12/notes4u/notes/sph4u.md

 Brahe
 :   Brahe measured astronomical positions with great precision.
 He observed a comet that followed an elliptical path, not a circular one.

-Kepler
-:   Kepler analyzed Brahe's data.
+Kepler analyzed Brahe's data.
 He made three conclusions, known as Kepler's laws of planetary motion:

 1. The orbit of a planet is an ellipse with the Sun at one focus.
 2. The line segment joining a planet and the Sun sweeps out equal areas during equal intervals of time.
 3. The period of the orbit is related to the mean radius by `K = r^3//T^2`, where `K` is a constant equal to 3.35 × 10^18^ m^3^/s^2^.

 Finally, we come to Newton.
 Sir Isaac Newton discovered the universal law of gravitation,